legendu-net/blog/misc/content/2017-06-11-tips-for-creating-docker-images.markdown

     if you have a variable created as `ARG version=6.7.6_11`.
     `${version:0:3}` won't work in a Dockerfile.

+4. When install packages using `apt-get`, it is suggested that you use the option `--no-install-recommends` to avoid installing non necessary packages to reduce the size of the built Docker image.
+    After installing Linux packages using `apt-get`,
+    run the comamnd `apt-get autoremove && apt-get autoclean` to remove local caches to reduce the size of the built Docker image.

+5. When install Python packages using `pip`, it is suggested that you use the option `--no-cache-dir` to avoid caching downloaded packages locally to reduce the size of the built Docker image.

+6. After installing NodeJS packages using `npm`, run the comamnd `npm cache clean --force` to remove local caches to reduce the size of built Docker images.

-4. You have to tag an image into a docker repository so that you can push the image into the repository.
+4. You have to tag an image into a Docker repository so that you can push the image into the repository.

-1. it might be a good idea to expose an additional port in docker, if not sure how many services will be used ...
+1. it might be a good idea to expose an additional port in Docker, if not sure how many services will be used ...

 2. to avoid duplicate of files, use different branches instead of directories seems like a good idea

 3. does not support symbolic links

-4. by default ubuntu docker image does not include the multiverse repository ..., manually include it if you need it ...
+4. by default ubuntu Docker image does not include the multiverse repository ..., manually include it if you need it ...